 Route Function

-Route Functions give us full programmatic flexibility to implement advanced routing logic.
+Route Functions give you full programmatic flexibility to define routes.

 // /pages/product/edit.page.route.js